RaymondBalise/rUM/README.md

 # rUM <a href='https://raymondbalise.github.io/rUM/'><img src='man/figures/logo.png' align="right" height="139" /></a>
-This is a collection of R things for folks at UM (The University of Miami).
+This is a collection of R things from your friends at UM (The University of Miami).

 rUM include: